Ripple, Kent: History

 John French, 1st Earl of Ypres, the commander of the first British Expeditionary Force in World War I was born there in 1852, and is buried at the village church.
-His sister Charlotte Despard, the suffragist, novelist and Sinn Féin activist was also born in Ripple in 1844.
+His sister Charlotte Despard, the suffragist, novelist and Sinn Féin activist, also lived in Ripple.

 Ripple Primary School, the village's state school, closed in 2007 due to low attendance.
 Another school was also established in the parish, but was a specialised school for boys with Autism aged 6–18 years old and was named Ripplevale School.

 Demography

 Population

-According to the 2011 Census there were 199 males and 173 females living in the parish totaling 372 people.
+According to the 2011 census there were 199 males and 173 females living in the parish totaling 372 people.

 The population of Ripple from 1801 is seen to have fluctuated in numbers, from a population of 122 to a population of 265 in 1961.
 The parish of Ripple reached its highest population between 1801 and 1961, in 1911 with the population reaching 326.
 After this peak of population, it slowly started to decline but was on the rise again after 1951.The total population has risen considerably between 1801 and the last census of 2011, with there being a difference in population number of 250 people which is a large scale change.